I took our Instant Pot camping for the first time this month, and it was a huge success!

 - Turn the Instant Pot on to the "Chicken" setting, which is 15 minutes on high pressure.
 (It will also take about 20 minutes for the IP to get up to pressure).

 - When the 15 minutes are up, you can use either a quick release by opening the valve or a natural release by letting it sit for 15 minutes while you prepare a salad (or play with your kids).
 The Instant Pot will keep your meal warm as long as you need it to.
+If you use quick release, give the whole appliance a little jiggle to release any pockets of steam that may have gotten trapped under the thick food.

 - Sprinkle shredded cheese on top (or stir it in) and close the lid for about 5 minutes to let it melt (or serve cheese at the table for individual plates).